samWebster12/atlanta-food-finder/README.md

 - **Backend**: Django (Python web framework)
 - **Frontend**: HTML, CSS, JavaScript
 - **Database**: SQLLite
-- **Map Integration**: Google Maps API
+- **Map Integration**: Spotify API for fetching user listening data
 - **Authentication**: Django's built-in authentication system

 ## API Integration

-This project uses the Google Maps API for map functionality and location services.
-You'll need to obtain an API key from the Google Cloud Console and add it to your environment variables.
+This project uses the Spotify API to access user listening data securely.
+API keys and secrets are stored in environment variables for enhanced security.

 ## Contributing

-We welcome contributions to the Atlanta Food Finder project.
-Please read our CONTRIBUTING.md file for guidelines on how to make contributions.
+-

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+-

 ## Contact

-For any queries or support, please contact us at support@atlantafoodfinder.com.
+-

 ---

-Thank you for your interest in the Atlanta Food Finder project.
+Thank you for your interest in the Spotify Wrapper project.
 We hope this app helps you discover the amazing food scene in Atlanta!